moliver28/research-handbook/content/job-families/sales/success-service-offerings.md

 ---
 title: "Success Services Management"
 Description: "The Success Services Management team ensures our paid success offering is impactful for our customers and that the field teams are supported in selling and delivering it."
 ---

 ## Success Services Management

-The Success Services Management team ensures our paid success offering is impactful for our customers and that the field teams are supported in selling and delivering it.

-### Performance Indicators

-As with all roles in the Sales Department, the Success Services Management team participates in a subset of the [Sales KPIs](https://internal-handbook.gitlab.io/handbook/company/performance-indicators/sales/#kpi-summary).
-Key priorities of these roles are to meet success plan services revenue targets, and to contribute to meeting our growth ARR and renewal targets.
+The Success Services Management team combines technical expertise with a customer-centric approach to shape, develop, and deliver innovative paid success plan offerings and service designs.
+This team is responsible for ensuring the effectiveness and impact of GitLab's paid success offerings while supporting field teams in selling and delivering these services.
+The team focuses on meeting success plan services revenue targets and contributing to the company's growth ARR and renewal targets.

 ## Levels

-## Success Services Manager (Intermediate)
+## Success Services Manager (Success Services Manager) (Intermediate)

+The Success Services Manager (Intermediate) reports to the Manager/Senior Manager/Director, Success Services

+#### Success Services Manager (Intermediate) Job Grade

+The SSM (Intermediate) is a job grade [level 6](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 The Success Services Manager is responsible for driving the success and adoption of our paid success plan offerings and services within a designated region (EMEA, AMER or APJ).
 This role involves working closely with their peers to tailor our global offerings to the unique needs of their region's customers, ensuring high customer satisfaction, retention, and growth.
 The role will collaborate with sales, customer success, and support teams to deliver exceptional service and drive business outcomes.
 The role is considered a sales overlay role to drive customer adoption of Success Services.

 The Success Services Manager reports to the Manager/Senior Manager, Success Services

-### Success Services Manager Responsibilities:
+#### Success Services Manager Responsibilities:

  - Customer Engagement: Work closely with customer success and support teams to ensure effective service delivery and customer satisfaction.
  - Sales Enablement: Collaborate with sales teams to develop and deliver compelling service offerings, value propositions, and commercial collateral.
 Explain GitLab Services value proposition, catalog of service offerings, and methodologies.